reers/REText/README.md

 # REText

-A modern Swift implementation of MPITextKit with enhanced text rendering and editing capabilities for iOS/macOS platforms.
+A modern Swift implementation of MPITextKit with enhanced text rendering and editing capabilities for iOS platforms.

 ## Overview